Degressive proportionality

 Degressive or progressive proportionality is an approach to the allocation of seats in a legislative body among administrative divisions of varying population sizes.
 It aims for fair representation of each division while also taking into account the number of voters in each one.
 Under systems using degressive proportionality, smaller divisions therefore have a higher seats-to-votes ratio.
 It is used in the European Parliament and the Bundesrat of Germany, among others.

 Degressive proportionality is an alternative to, for instance, each subdivision electing the same number of members, or electing a number of members strictly proportional to its population.
 Degressive proportionality is intermediate between those two approaches.
+Political and philosophical justifications of degressive proportionality have been proposed..
 Degressive proportionality can be achieved through various methods, and the term does not describe any one particular formula.
 Any system that reserves a minimum number of seats for a sub-body is to some extent degressively proportional.